-If you are in pain, call us now.
-We always leave room in our schedule for dental emergencies and if you call during office hours, we will see you today.
-Whatever your emergency, we want to see you right away.
+If you are in pain with a toothache or dental trauma, call us now.
+We always leave room in our schedule for dental emergencies, and if you call during office hours, Dr. Cristi Cheek or Dr. Kristina Chandler will see you today.

 You will not be lectured when you come to our office.
 We realize many patients avoid dental care because of traumatic experiences in their past, and we will never minimize that.
 You will be treated with respect and compassion no matter how long it has been since you’ve been in a dental chair.